lu562/MP-SPDZ/README.md

 # This is a repo forked from MP-SPDZ, and this repo contains implementations of the protocols in "RPM: Robust Anonymity at Scale" (https://eprint.iacr.org/2022/1037.pdf).
 To run the protocols locally, please follow the following instructions:

 (1) setup MP-SPDZ:
-a) install all requirements. (please follow the instructions in origin repo for OS specific requirements)
+a) install all requirements (please follow the instructions in origin repo for OS specific requirements), and set up certificates and keys.
 ```
 apt-get install automake build-essential git libboost-dev libboost-thread-dev libntl-dev libsodium-dev libssl-dev libtool m4 python3 texinfo yasm
 Scripts/tldr.sh
 make -j 8 tldr
+Scripts/setup-ssl.sh 3
 ```
 b) compile the malicious-shamir MPC backend.
 This backend is used for benchmark.
 ```
 make -j8 malicious-shamir-party.x
 ```
-c) compile the source code. for example, the third variant of RPM is implemented in "Programs/Source/play.mpc", you can modify the parameter k and k_sqrt at the beginning to change the number of inputs, default to be k=10000.
+c) compile the source code. for example, the third variant of RPM is implemented in "Programs/Source/play.mpc", you can modify the parameter k and k_sqrt at the beginning to change the number of inputs.
 ```
-./compile.py -F 128 play
+./compile.py -F 128 -l play
 ```

 d) To run a local test with 3 MPC parties, simply use the script: